 After each appointment you can resume all usual activities.
 Eat as normal and keep well hydrated.

-The results from your scan will be sent to the consultant who referred you, normally within 10 working days.
+The report will be sent to your referring doctor.
+They will contact you to discuss the results.
 If you have any enquiries regarding your results please contact the department where the referral was originally made.

 The radioactive tracer administered will expose you to a small amount of ionising radiation, consistent with the desired diagnostic outcome.